Thurstone scale

 In psychology and sociology, the Thurstone scale was the first formal technique to measure an attitude.
-It was developed by Louis Leon Thurstone in 1928, as a means of measuring attitudes towards religion.
-It is made up of statements about a particular issue, and each statement has a numerical value indicating how favorable or unfavorable it is judged to be.
-People check each of the statements to which they agree, and a mean score is computed, indicating their attitude.
+It was developed by Louis Leon Thurstone in 1928, originally as a means of measuring attitudes towards religion.
+Today it is used to measure attitudes towards a wide variety of issues.
+The technique uses a number of statements about a particular issue, and each statement is given a numerical value indicating how favorable or unfavorable it is judged to be.
+These numerical values are prepared ahead of time by the researcher and not shown to the test subjects.
+The subjects then check each of the statements with which they agree, and a mean score of those statements' values is computed, indicating their attitude.